Common goldfish

-The common goldfish is a breed of goldfish and a family of Cyprinidae in the order cypriniformes.
+The common goldfish is a breed as well as the standard and most common variety of goldfish and a family of Cyprinidae in the order cypriniformes.
 Goldfish are descendants of wild carp from East Asia.
 Most varieties of fancy goldfish were derived from this simple breed.
 Common goldfish come in a variety of colors including red, orange, red/white, white/black, yellow/white, blue, grey/brown, olive green, yellow, white, and black, with the most common variation being orange, hence the name.
 The brightness, duration, and vividness of the color may be an indication of the fish's health status, but not always, as water conditions and quality of care affect the fish's appearance.

 Temperament

 Common goldfish are social animals that prefer living in groups.
 They can coexist with any coldwater fish, as long as they're tame and sociable.
 With the provision of general care and attention, common goldfish can become tame.
 Once familiar with the face of its owner, swimming towards the fish keeper during feeding time can be observed, and hand-feeding becomes possible.
 Small goldfish will normally avoid any form of human contact.
 However, this fear ceases in a middle-sized and mature goldfish.
 A mature goldfish is more likely to eat directly from its owner's hand without evident hesitation.
 While this behavior is welcomed by goldfish owners, it may be problematic in outdoor ponds where predators may eat such friendly prey.
 Mature goldfish will also explore their surroundings through nibbling or grazing behavior.

 If transferred into a tank with other goldfish, a common goldfish would normally try to communicate and familiarize itself with its new tank mates by rubbing up against the body of other fish.
 The most common introductory gesture is by swimming side by side with another goldfish with its head facing forward, or by swimming side by side with another goldfish with its head facing the opposite direction, or even by swimming above another goldfish in a perpendicular fashion.
 Schooling is a common behavior when there is a new fish in the tank.
 After some time, this schooling behavior eventually ceases, and soon every individual fish will swim and explore the aquarium on its own.
 Aggressive behavior is uncommon when a new specimen is introduced into a settled school of goldfish.

 Hierarchy during feeding is commonly observed, in which the larger goldfish receives most of the food.
 However, small goldfish may become aggressive or competitive feeders despite the presence of larger fish, which is usually considered a good sign, as a willingness to feed indicates a healthy goldfish.